Continuous time integration for changing type systems: Numerical examples

 shows plots of the components of the solution in the domain.
 Note that the first component has a kink along $x=0$ -- it is continuous but not differentiable in $x$.
 As mesh we use an equidistant mesh of $N$ cells in $\Omega$ and $M$ cells in $[0,T]$.
 In order to calculate the errors we use a reference solution $U_{ref}$ instead of the unknown solution $U$.
 The reference solution is computed on an $4096\times2048$ mesh with polynomial degrees $k=4$ and $r=3$.
 Table~\ref{tab:ex1d}

 shows the results for different values of $M$ and $N$ and polynomial degrees $k$ and $r$.
 We coupled $k=r+1$ as the theory gives for smooth $U$ the convergence order $\min\{k,r+1\}$ if $N$ and $M$ are proportional.
-We observe for the continuous Galerkin-Petrov method in the first column only a convergence rate between 1 and 2.
-Increasing the polynomial degree reduces the error, but does not influence the rate much.
-A reason for this behaviour could be that $U$ is not smooth enough for the error estimates to hold.\\ For comparison we also computed approximations with the discontinuous Galerkin method from \cite{FrTW16}.
+We observe for the continuous Galerkin-Petrov method only a convergence rate between 1 and 2 in both norms.
+Increasing the polynomial degree reduces the error, but does not improve the rate much.
+A reason for this behaviour could be that $U$ is not smooth enough for the error estimates to hold due having jumping coefficients in space and a non-differentiable right hand side.
+Unfortunately the exact solution to this problem and thus its precise regularity is unknown.\\ For comparison we also computed approximations with the discontinuous Galerkin method from \cite{FrTW16} that uses globally discontinuous piecewise polynomials of degree $r$ in time and the same approximation in space as the method described in this paper.
 The errors given in the remaining columns show a similar behaviour with convergence rates between 1 and 2.
 Nevertheless, the errors are smaller for the discontinuous approach.